Jaden McDaniels

 Jaden McDaniels (born September 29, 2000) is an American professional basketball player for the Minnesota Timberwolves of the National Basketball Association (NBA).
 He played college basketball for the Washington Huskies.
 He attended Federal Way High School in Federal Way, Washington, where he was named a McDonald's All-American and Washington Gatorade Player of the Year as a senior.
 McDaniels was a five-star recruit and one of the top players in the 2019 class.

-High school career
+He is the younger brother of basketball player Jalen McDaniels.

+Early life

 McDaniels played basketball for Federal Way High School in Federal Way, Washington.
 As a freshman, he was teammates with his older brother Jalen and helped Federal Way win its second straight Class 4A state championship.
 McDaniels averaged 2.4 points and 1.8 rebounds per game on the varsity team and was forced to shoot with his left hand due to a right elbow injury.
 In his first two years, he helped his team win 63 consecutive games, the longest win streak in state history since 1977.

 As a junior, McDaniels guided Federal Way to a runner-up finish at the 4A state tournament.
 In the season, he averaged 21.3 points, 10 rebounds, 4.6 assists, and 3.3 blocks per game and earned USA Today All-USA Washington first team honors.
 In May 2018, McDaniels saw breakout success at the Nike Elite Youth Basketball League (EYBL) with Seattle Rotary, bolstering his position as a top recruit in the 2019 class.

 On January 25, 2019, as a senior, he recorded 51 points against Todd Beamer High School, breaking the school single-game scoring record held by NBA player Donny Marshall.
 McDaniels averaged 23.3 points, 10 rebounds, four assists and two blocks per game in his senior season, leading his team to third place at the 4A state tournament.
 He earned Class 4A Player of the Year and Washington Gatorade Player of the Year recognition.
 McDaniels played in the McDonald's All-American Game and Jordan Brand Classic.

-Recruiting

-By the end of his high school career, McDaniels was considered a consensus five-star recruit and the best power forward in the 2019 class.
+By the end of his high-school career, McDaniels was considered a consensus five-star recruit and the best power forward in the 2019 class.
 ESPN and Rivals ranked him among the top 10 players in his class.
 On May 22, 2019, McDaniels committed to play college basketball for Washington.
 He had also received strong interest from Kentucky during the recruiting process.